LinDevHard/raspb-finder/README.md

 - create an application icon [Done]
 - change button design
-- add smoothness to the application
+- add smoothness to the application [Done]